What are M&A advisors and how to work with the best one

 What is an M&A advisor?

 An M&A (Mergers and Acquisitions) Advisor is a broad term for someone who helps either the buyer or the seller of a business throughout the transaction process.
 I’ve bought and sold companies with and without M&A advisors, and I can promise you that working with experts will make for a much smoother process.
-This guide is meant to help you understand what exactly an M&A advisor is, how they can help you, and what to look for if you’re thinking of Hiring one.
+This guide is meant to help you understand what an M&A advisor is, how they can help you, and what to look for if you’re considering hiring one.
 If you want to learn more, read our breakdown of the differences between an M&A advisor and a business broker.

 Selling without an M&A advisor

 After five years of building a software company, I was done.
 “Try and sell it”, our advisors said.
 We weren’t all that big, and no one had come pounding on our doors trying to buy us.
 I wasn’t really sure where to start.
 “Talk to some of your partners, and see if they’d be willing to buy you,” they suggested.
 We tried that and ended up in months-long lengthy conversations about what a sale could look like.

 When we finally found a potential buyer, we spent another few months hashing out a transaction that in the end didn’t end up being all that lucrative for anyone.
 Neither I nor the buyer had done a deal like the one we were negotiating, and I’d later learn that working with experts in M&A helps you more quickly identify prospects, come up with workable terms, and then work through the legal process to complete a transaction.

 Experts have done it before, and they often come up with solutions to problems we’d never considered at the time.
 With the right M&A advisor, we could have saved ourselves a lot of time and money, and potentially found a better end result for our shareholders with a better buyer for our business.